RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part2/step2.md

 ## Create kube config file and connect to your cluster

-Once the cluster is in Active state, we can create the kubeconfig file in order to connect to it.
 If you want to learn more about the kubeconfig file, please take a look at here: https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengdownloadkubeconfigfile.htm

 Let's create the kubeconfig file using the following steps: